contrast-zone/t-rewriter.js/draft/systemath.md

 ##### nondeterministic conjunction

 Nondeterministic conjunction behaves in a similar way as nondeterministic conjunction, only in a reversed way.
-Hence, in the following example:
+Hence, in the following abstract example:

 ```
 01 (RULE (READ) (WRITE x))